You Can Count on WDA for All of Your Dental Service Needs

 Invisalign clear aligners are made of almost invisible polyurethane plastic.
 Rather than being cemented or bonded to the teeth as metal or clear braces are, clear aligners are completely removable — for important social occasions, for eating, and, most importantly, for tooth-brushing and flossing.

 Orthodontic treatment can resolve a number of bite problems, which often become evident by around age 7.
 These include underbite, crossbite or excessive overbite, where upper and lower teeth don’t close in the proper position; open bite, where space remains between top and bottom teeth when the jaws are closed; and crowding or excessive spacing, where teeth are spaced too close together or too far apart.

 Types of Appliances

 Not every smile is the same, and not every sleep apnea sufferer responds to the same oral appliance therapy.
 Here at Wilmington Dental Associates, we offer a variety of oral appliance options to treat any patient.

 Retention & Post Orthodontic Care

 Once your orthodontic treatment is completed, it’s extremely important to wear a retainer as directed.
 That’s because teeth naturally tend to drift back to their original locations — which is the last thing you want after you’ve gone to the trouble of straightening them!
 Wearing a retainer holds your teeth in their new position long enough for new bone and ligament to re-form around them, and helps keep your gorgeous new smile looking good for a lifetime.

 A veneer is a wafer-thin layer of super-strong porcelain that convincingly substitutes for natural tooth enamel.
 When bonded to your teeth, veneers can create a natural-looking, beautiful new surface.
 That’s because dental porcelain, like natural tooth enamel, is translucent and tough.
 But it doesn’t stain like tooth enamel does.
-We specialize in veneers and other cosmetic dentistry in Wilmington to help restore your smile.
+As a top cosmetic dentist in Wilmington, DE, we specialize in veneers and other cosmetic services to help restore your smile.